DarkEntropy/guild/raid-b.md

 	- RL can delegate tasks as needed but will be responsible for the results.

 Additional notes
-- RAID-B will in no circumstances be allowed to negatively impact the success or performance of RAID-CORE
+- RAID-B will in no circumstances be allowed to negatively impact the success or performance of RAID-CORE and Vice Versa
-- RAID-B is inteded to provide a casual, but focused environment for those not in RAID-CORE
+- RAID-B is inteded to provide a focused environment for those not in RAID-CORE
-- No loot prio for RAID-CORE members attending a RAID-B raid.